-Curo Enterprise Ltd., the commercial housebuilding company within the group, build and sale social units to Curo Places Ltd.
+Curo Enterprise Ltd., the commercial housebuilding company within the group, build and sell social units to Curo Places Ltd. Curo Enterprise Ltd sold 7 properties to Curo Market Rented Services Ltd during the year.

 The table below summarises the intra company charges by services and by legal entity for the year: